fari03/Frontend-challenge/README.md

 - **Objective:** Improve and expand your knowledge in front-end development.
 - **Areas of Focus:** HTML, CSS, JavaScript, Frontend Frameworks, Responsive Design, and more.

+## Accessing Problem Statements
+To access the problem statements of these challenges, go to codedamn 100 Days of Frontend Challenge.

 ## How to Participate

 1. Fork this repository.